Sed: Control flow

-Complex sed constructs are possible, allowing it to serve as a simple, but highly specialized, programming language.
-Flow of control, for example, can be managed by the use of a label (a colon followed by a string) and the branch instruction b, as well as the conditional branch t.
-An instruction b followed by a valid label name will move processing to the command following that label.
-The t instruction will only do so if there was a successful substitution since the previous t (or the start of the program, in case of the first t encountered).
-Additionally, the { instruction starts a subsequence of commands (up to the matching }); in most cases, it will be conditioned by an address pattern.
+Flow of control can be managed via a label (a colon followed by a string) and the branch b or conditional branch t instruction.
+The command b FOO moves control to the command following the label ":FOO".
+The t instruction only does so if there was a successful substitution since the previous t (or the start of the program, in case of the first t encountered).

-sed used as a filter
+The { instruction starts a block of commands up to the matching }.
+In most cases, the block is conditioned by an address pattern.

-Under Unix, sed is often used as a filter in a pipeline:
+As a filter